 The storm has displaced more than 70,000 people in the southern Philippines, 50,000 of which were staying in shelters, the International Federation of Red Cross and Red Crescent Societies said Saturday.

 Philippine Red Cross CEO Richard Gordon said on Twitter that 291 people were missing and 86 were injured.

 In a statement from his spokesman, United Nations Secretary-General António Guterres extended sympathies to families of the victims and offered UN support to Filipino authorities.

 Burying the dead

-The storm was packing maximum sustained winds of 120 kilometers per hour (75 mph) Sunday morning.
+The storm was packing maximum sustained winds of 105 kilometers per hour (65 mph) late Saturday.

 Tembin is the Philippines’ second deadly tropical storm this month.
 Last weekend, a storm known there as Urduja struck the central Visayas region, killing at least 27 people.

 Most of the deaths resulting from Tembin on Mindanao were in Lanao del Norte province, with additional ones elsewhere on the island, including Payao and Lanao del Sur, CNN Philippines reported.

 “(When) these artificial dams were not able to withstand the pressure anymore, flash floods came down from the mountains,” said Mina Marasigan, spokeswoman for the Philippines National Disaster Risk Reduction and Management Council.

 Carmen Golez, a teacher at Lala National High School, the biggest secondary school in the Lanao del Norte province, said she was thankful the storm hit when it did.